 When you have Hashimoto’s, the thyroid gland is attacked and destroyed, leading to thyroid hormone being released into the bloodstream in waves.
 If you feel as if you swing between depression and anxiety, this could be a possible cause.

-Therefore, getting my Hashimoto’s better controlled really helped with the anxiety.
-Addressing any adrenal issues also helps.
+Therefore, getting Hashimoto’s better controlled really helped with the anxiety.
+Addressing any adrenal issues can also help.

 7. Hot Flashes